What is epilepsy?

 Reactive seizure (temporary changes to the brain)

-A reactive seizure usually occurs in response to a temporary problem in brain function, which may be as a result of metabolic changes or poisoning - which is reversible when the cause or disturbance is rectified.
+A reactive seizure usually occurs in response to a temporary problem in brain function, which may be a result of metabolic changes or poisoning - which is reversible when the cause or disturbance is rectified.
+Examples of metabolic changes include Addison’s disease, liver disease, portosystemic shunts, and diabetes mellitus.

 What should I do if my dog has a seizure?